cpiro/bytesize/docs/index.rst

 they convert to a whole number of ``'bytes'``.

 .. xxx example of switching to a particular unit. we don't support that; just use pint
+.. xxx licensing

 Features
 ========

 - Python 2.7+/3.4+
+- guess units, cutoff (configable)
-- guess units
+- specify attempt metric units
-- Obsessive: always binary/decimal properly
+- always binary/decimal properly (see wiki)
 - exacts (no .s)
-- cutoff (configable)
+-

 >>> from bytesize import Quantity as Q
 >>> str(Q(1000 * 1024**7 - 1))